-2.20.020 Violation-Penalty.
+2.20.020Violation-Penalty.

-A. Every offense defined by this chapter or conduct made unlawful thereby shall constitute a the Office of the City Clerk ing and amending e text, graphics, violation.
+A. Every offense defined by this chapter or current SMC, contact conduct made unlawful thereby shall constitute a z and amending graphics. accuracy of violation.
 A violation may be punished by a civil fine or forfeiture not to exceed Five Hundred Dollars (\$500), but a conviction of a violation shall not give rise to any disability or legal disadvantage based on the conviction of a criminal offense.